Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

     - How it was collected
     - Who is the sample population

-- load text from a BiasBios sample, generate a CV based on that sample (using the prompt saved in txt).
+- Generate a CV based on sample from dataset (using the prompt saved in txt).
-- It would be best to include an option for whether or not the gender is used in generating the cv.
+    - It would be best to include an option for whether or not the gender is used in generating the CV.
+- Exand CV generation into a framework generating CVs for multiple samples and saving in CSV file.
 - create a pandas dataframe with this sample + new column containing CV text.
-- (if time) compare available models in terms of pros and cons for our task.
+- (Optional) compare available models on HF in terms of pros and cons for our task.